shubhangi28-sys/Tableau-Project/README.md

 # Tableau-Project
-This is a tableau project of Electrical Vehicle Data analysis.
+This is a Tableau Project of Electrical Vehicle Data analysis.